fybrik/fybrik/site/docs/reference/crds.md

         <td><b>observedGeneration</b></td>
         <td>integer</td>
         <td>
-          ObservedGeneration is taken from the M4DApplication metadata.
+          ObservedGeneration is taken from the FybrikApplication metadata.
 This is used to determine during reconcile whether reconcile was called because the desired state changed, or whether the Blueprint status changed.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>